Camps - Primary

 Year 5 students enjoy an action packed, 3-day discovery camp to Ballarat and Bendigo discovering all about the Gold Rush era.
 Gold panning, mine tours, costumed immersion and a tremendous variety of interactive activities bring the 1850's gold rush heritage alive.
 Visits include the Eureka Centre, Sovereign Hill, Bendigo Discovery, Science and Technology Centre and a special night-time viewing of the 'Blood on the Cross' light show about the Eureka Uprising.

 The Year 6 camp is a four-day trip to our nation's capital which compliments their Australian history study in Term 4.
 Students participate in a range of interactive and fun experiences, including visiting the Australian War Memorial, Questacon, Australian Institute of Sport and Canberra Zoo.
-The highlight is Parliament House where in past years, they have met our Federal Member for Indi, Cathy McGowan and heard about the workings of government.
+The highlight is Parliament House where in past years, they might meet our Federal Member for Indi, Helen Haines and heard about the workings of government.